 8. Signup without Gmail

-Everyone knows how to create a Gmail account, all you need to do is to head over to the Gmail page and create an account with required details.
-But but what if you need a Google account but don’t want to take up a new Email address.
+Everyone knows how to create a Gmail account, all you need to do is to head over to the Gmail page and create an account with the required details.
+But what if you need a Google account but don’t want to take up a new Email address.
 You can create your new Google account by using your existing Gmail ID using the below URL.